xojs/xo/readme.md

 ### xoToEslintConfig

 The `xoToEslintConfig` function is designed for use in an `eslint.config.js` file.
 It is NOT for use in an `xo.config.js` file.
 This function takes a `FlatXoConfig` and outputs an ESLint config object.
 This function will neither be able to automatically handle TS integration for you nor automatic Prettier integration.
 You are responsible for configuring your other tools appropriately.
-The `xo` cli, will however, handle all of these details for you.
+The `xo` cli, will, however, handle all of these details for you.

 `eslint.config.js`